GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 Fig. \ref{fig:performance} and Table \ref{tab:performance} summarize the experimental results of the driving performances for each case, which were analyzed by Welch's t-test.
-Fig. \ref{fig:ex_comparison} displays an example of a comparison between Baseline and Ours.
-Four items were rated considerably lower in Ours than in Baseline: Crash, Side Crash, SDLP, and SM.
-Although the means for Frontal Crash and ZERO were rated lower when the proposed assistance was applied, the difference was not significant.
+Fig. \ref{fig:ex_comparison} displays an example of a comparison between Baseline and {GoonDAE.
+GoonDAE rated Crash, SDLP, and SM considerably lower than the Baseline and the 1D-VFF condition in both experiments.
+The average ratings for Side Crash and Frontal Crash were lower in GoonDAE in both experiments.
+Additionally, ZERO was lower in GoonDAE, although} the difference was insignificant.
+Skilled drivers scored lowest on all criteria except for SDLP, which is comparable to GoonDAE.

-The results revealed that the proposed assistance method is effective for teleoperation and that our noisy-driving assumption is valid.
-In particular, the statistically significant differences in SDLP, SM, Crash, and Side Crash indicate more stable driving with assistance.
+The results showed that the proposed assistance method is effective for teleoperation and that our noisy-driving assumption is valid.
+In particular, the statistically significant differences in SDLP, SM, Crash, Frontal Crash, and Side Crash indicate more stable driving with assistance.
 A decrease in SDLP revealed that our assistance was effective for steering \cite{knappe2007driving}, and a decrease in SM indicated that it was effective for acceleration and braking.
-A considerable decrease was observed in Crash and Side Crash, which implied that it is effective in preventing accidents.
-Although no statistically significant differences were observed in Frontal Crash, Speed, TCT, and ZERO, the proposed assistance did not have any adverse effects.
+A considerable decrease was observed in {Crash}, implying that it effectively prevents accidents.
+Contrastly, Crash did not significantly decrease in the 1D-VFF condition.
+Although no statistically significant differences were observed in TCT and ZERO, the proposed assistance did not have any adverse effects, unlike the 1D-VFF condition, which resulted in lower performance in terms of both TCT and ZERO.

+GoonDAE's performance improvements were not just due to the model imitating skilled drivers.
+This conclusion was obtained as a result of an experiment in which the same model was trained using the same data and without noise, as typical LSTM.
+As illustrated in Fig. \ref{fig:ex_comparison2}, the model without noise output equaled the unassisted, raw control input, but GoonDAE output was different.
+In contrast to LSTM, GoonDAE's output also reflected the raw control input, showing that the denoising enhanced driving performance.

+In the user experience survey, 75\% of 12 participants accepted GoonDAE's assistance without difficulty and 41.7\% didn't notice it while performance improved.
+Only 25\% reported discomfort.